Reading-eScience-Centre/coverage-restapi/spec.md

 Note that this does not mean that there can't be a resource which offers the collection with full coverage data embedded (more on that in later sections).

-#### Example serving a CoverageJSON collection as separate resources
+**Example serving a CoverageJSON collection as separate resources:**
 ```sh
 $ curl http://example.com/coveragecollection -H "Accept: application/prs.coverage+json"